Dudu-M/learning-dashboard-web-app/README.md

 ```
 studentID : jack.doe
 ```
-Signing up shows you a new user view where no plans or reflections have been made but the students is registered to modules and can use the Learning Analytics DAshboard.
+Signing up shows you a new user view where no plans or reflections have been made but the student is registered to modules and can use the Learning Analytics Dashboard.

 ### Login